CogitatorTech/binharic-cli/README.md

 ### Features

 - Can use models from OpenAI, Google, Anthropic, and Ollama
-- Is fully customizable (system prompt, models, etc.)
+- Is fully customizable (like customizing system prompt, models, etc.)
 - Comes with a built-in retrieval-augmented generation (RAG) pipeline
 - Comes with a large set of built-in tools (like reading and writing files); can use external tools via MCP
 - Comes with built-in workflows for standard software development tasks (like debugging and code review)